castorini/anserini/docs/regressions-dl22-passage.md

 tools/eval/trec_eval.9.0.4/trec_eval -c -m recall.1000 -l 2 src/main/resources/topics-and-qrels/qrels.dl22-passage.txt runs/run.msmarco-v2-passage.bm25-default+rocchio.topics.dl22.txt
 ```

+Note that the TREC 2022 passage qrels are not publicly available (yet).
+However, if you are a participant, you can download them from the NIST "active participants" site.
+Place the qrels file in `src/main/resources/topics-and-qrels/qrels.dl22-passage.txt` for the above evaluation commands to work.

 ## Effectiveness

 With the above commands, you should be able to reproduce the following results: